PacketFence Clustering Guide

 It is not recommended to perform configuration while one or more node of the cluster is experiencing issues.
 Still, should that be the case, this section will explain the conflict resolution that will occur when the nodes will reattach together.

-When modifying the configuration through the administration interface, the configuration will be automatically synchronized to all the nodes that are online.
+When modifying the configuration through the admin interface, the configuration will be automatically synchronized to all the nodes that are online.
 In the event that one or more nodes cannot be updated, an error message will be displayed with affected nodes.

 A scheduled check runs on the management server (controlled through maintenance.cluster_check_interval) in order to validate if all servers are running the same configuration version.
 When the failed node(s) will come back online, that scheduled check will ensure that the new configuration is pushed on the new node(s).
 You can disable this check by setting maintenance.cluster_check_interval to 0 and restarting pfcron.
 In that case, you will need to manually resolve the conflict when the node(s) come back online by running /usr/local/pf/bin/cluster/sync --as-master on the node you want to keep the configuration of.